StuartJEBaird/diem/README.md

 *diem* is a genome polarisation algorithm that finds which alleles of genomic markers belong to which side of a barrier, co-estimates which individuals belong on either side of a barrier and the barrier strength. *diem* is a deterministic expectation maximisation algorithm and so uses the likelihood inference framework.

-The *diem* algorithm has implemented in several programming languages, with core functions and accompanying tools stored in this repository.
+The *diem* algorithm has been implemented in several programming languages, with core functions and accompanying tools stored in this repository.

 1. **diemr** - `R` implementation.
 The package is available through https://CRAN.R-project.org/package=diemr.
 2. **diempy** - `Python` implementation.